elycruz/sjljs/README.md

 ### OOP Util functions:
 - `copyOfProto` - Creates a copy of a prototype (backward compatible to older IEs).
-- `defineSubClass` - Creates a sub class of a constructor and makes it extendable via the static method `extend`.
+- `defineSubClass` - Creates a sub class of a constructor and makes it extendable via the static method `extend`;  E.g., pretty much creates `sjl.Extendable`.
 - `throwNotOfTypeError` - This method is used internally but is tentative and may be removed later.

-### Tests:
-- Tests for all components listed under "Utilities" above.
-- Tests to be run on server.
-- Tests to be run in browser (requires running `bower install` in root directory).

 #### Composition helpers:
 - `sjl.getValueFromObj` - Allows getting value by namespace string (ex: `'some.object.deep'`)
-also if value is a function automatically calls it and allows you to pass args to use with value if it is a function also allows for fetching the value raw if it s a function.
+also if return value is a function automatically calls it and allows you to pass args to use with value if it is a function also allows for fetching the value raw if it s a function.
 - `sjl.setValueOnObj` - Allows setting a value on an object by namespace string or conjoined setter function (setPropertyName) or sets value directly if no setter or namespace string found/used.

 #### Classes/Constructors

+##### sjl.Attributable
-- `sjl.Attributable` - A base attributable constructor which has two methods attr and attrs (for setting and getting multiple attributes jquery style).
+A base attributable constructor which has two methods attr and attrs (for setting and getting multiple attributes jquery style).

-- `sjl.Extendable` - A base extendable constructor with an `extend`.
+##### sjl.Iterator
-- `sjl.Iterator` - A simple iterator constructor which mimicks the es6 iterator and the php `Iterator` class.
+A simple iterator constructor which mimicks the es6 iterator and the php `Iterator` class.

+##### sjl.Extendable
+A base extendable constructor with an `extend`.

-##### `sjl.Optionable`
+##### sjl.Optionable
 A simple Optionable class with `set`, `get`, `merge`, and `has` methods.

 - `has (String value) :Boolean`  - Takes a regular string or a namespaced string to find out if value exists on the Optionable's object `options` object.
 - `get (String key) :(null|*)`  - Takes a regular string or a namespaced one and pulls out the value from Optionable's `options` object.
 Returns null `key` doesn't exist.
 - `set (String key, * value) :Optionable`  - Takes a key and a value param or an object (sets multiple key value pairs in this case).
 Key value can be a namespaced string.
     Also if first value is an object then set uses `sjl.setValueOnObj` (see description of this method above) to set values on this Optionable.
 - `merge ((Object|Boolean) param0-*) :Optionable` - Merges all `Object`s passed into it to Optionable's `options` object.
 If last param in arguments is a Boolean then checks extracts this boolean and passes it on to `sjl.extend` (in an attempt to invoke `extend`'s useLegacyGettersAndSetters` feature if the boolean is true and not invoke the feature to do the merge if the boolean is false).

+### Tests:
+- Tests for all components listed under "Utilities" above.
+- Tests to be run on server.
+- Tests to be run in browser (requires running `bower install` in root directory).

 ### Requirements:
 - Javascript versions ecmascript 3+